SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 [See a live demo!](http://devapi.seqr.com/sample)

-The flow for a webshop SEQR payment is very similar to [Making your first SEQR payment](/merchant/payment).
+The flow for a webshop SEQR payment is very similar to [Basic SEQR payment](/merchant/payment).
 The difference is that polling for payment status is handled by a payment view, which also handles showing the QR code to the SEQR user.
 You still need to request